microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/Sysrv-botnet/java-executing-cmd-to-run-powershell.md

 # Java process executing command line to download and execute PowerShell script

-This query was originally published in the threat analytics report, "☕⚡☕".
+This query was originally published in the threat analytics report, *Sysrv botnet evolution*.

 Sysrv is a Go-based botnet that targets both Windows and Linux servers, and steals resources to mine cryptocurrency.